Store attachments in sub directories

 A rake task was added to move existing files to their target subdirectories:

-#3 Updated by Mohamed Ahmed about 4 years ago
+#3 Updated by Mohamed Ahmed over 4 years ago

 - File system_error.png added